Simon-dl/Full_Math_CS_Guide/README.md

 **Moving forward**:
-    If you just can’t get enough math the next best areas to explore would most likely be abstract algebra to group theory, then random signals and noise.
+    If you just can’t get enough math, the next best areas to explore would most likely be abstract algebra to group theory, then random signals and noise.

 # Computer Science:
    **How to go through comp-sci:**

    Learn coding from the C++ website while reading combinatorics and graph theory.
 Then start working through the data structures and algorithms book while also learning python syntax.
-Read theory of computionation and systems design, then move on to Traditional CS or ML.
+Read theory of computation and systems design, then move on to Traditional CS or ML.

    Most of what is available for you to learn in computer science will be bottlenecked by your understanding of math, so do put in a good amount of your study time (however long you set for yourself) there, combinatorics and graph theory included.